 The Fund determines credit risk and measures expected credit losses for financial assets measured at amortised cost using probability of default, exposure at default and loss given default.
-Management considers both historical analysis and forward looking information in determining any expected credit loss.
-At 30 June 2019 and 30 June 2018, all receivables, amounts due from brokers, cash and short-term deposits are held with counterparties with a credit rating of AA/Aa or higher and are either callable on demand or due to be settled within 1 week.
-Management considers the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
+Management consider both historical analysis and forward looking information in determining any expected credit loss.
+At 30 June 2021 and 30 June 2020, all receivables, cash and short-term deposits are held with counterparties with a credit rating of A-1 or higher are either callable on demand or due to be settled within 1 week.
+Management consider the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.

 The Fund does not have a significant concentration of credit risk that arises from an exposure to a single counterparty or group of counterparties having similar characteristics.
 The main concentration of credit risk, to which the Fund is exposed, arises from cash and cash equivalents and amounts due from brokers' balances.
 None of these assets are impaired nor past their due date.
-The maximum exposure to credit risk at the reporting date is the carrying amount of cash and cash equivalents and amounts due from brokers.
+The maximum exposure to credit risk is the carrying of these balances as at the reporting date.